emaphp/eMapper/README.md

 }
 ```

 We instruct a mapper instance to use a resultmap by appending a call to the *resultmap* method.
-This method espects the resultmap class fullname as an argument.
+This method expects the resultmap class fullname as an argument.

 ```php
 use eMapper\Mapper;